 - Statewide Library & Information Resources – researchIT|CT

 State of Connecticut Residents (only) have online access to essential library and information resources. researchIT CT is administered by the Connecticut State Library in conjunction with your local library.
 Through researchIT | CT Free online Resources , a core level of information resources including secured access to licensed databases is available to every citizen in Connecticut.
 In addition, specialized research information is available to college students and faculty.

 Wireless Access for Guests – Visitors, Guests, Non-UConn Affilates and Community Borrowers if you anticipate visiting the campus and require internet access using your personal laptop or mobile device, you will need to arrive on campus with your personal device and login to the UConn-Guest Network.

 - Reference Assistance – Visitors may seek assistance on the use of library resources at UConn, but access is limited.
 We encourage visitors to start with their hometown public library to ensure they have utilized their local or regional resources.
 UConn students, faculty and staff have priority in Reference Service and the use of all library resources, rooms and equipment.

 - Interlibrary Services – These services are limited to UConn faculty, staff, and currently enrolled students.
 To check out materials held in UConn’s collection, CT residents may apply for a Community Borrower Card, but to request materials not held at UConn, please use your local public library’s Interlibrary loan services.

-- UConn Stamford Campus Visitor Information – map, directions, event facilities, and campus tour.
+- UConn Stamford Campus Visitor Information – map, directions, event facilities, and campus tours.
 Contact the Stamford Campus Welcome Center at 203-251-8400.